-1. Current transformers (CTs) associated with the protective relay system shall have adequate steady state and transient characteristics for their intended function.

-- 2. The output of each current transformer shall remain within acceptable limits for the connected burdens under all anticipated fault currents to ensure correct operation of the protective relay system. - 3.
-Current transformers or their secondary windings shall be located so that adjacent protection zones overlap. - 4.
-Current transformer secondary wiring shall be grounded at only one point.
-When multiple current transformers are interconnected, the combination shall have only one ground. - 5.
+- 1. CTs associated with the protective relay system shall have adequate steady state and transient characteristics for their intended function. - 2.
+The output of each CT shall remain within acceptable limits for the connected burdens under all anticipated fault currents to ensure correct operation of the protective relay system. - 3.
+CTs or their secondary windings shall be located so that adjacent protection zones overlap. - 4.
+CT secondary wiring shall be grounded at only one (1) point.
+When multiple CTs are interconnected, the combination shall have only one (1) ground. - 5.
+For all newly installed protective relay systems, the two (2) protective relay systems protecting a zone shall utilize isolated and separate CTs, or isolated and separate secondary windings in the case of free-standing CTs. - 6.
 Other considerations: - Internal bushing CTs are preferred over external slip-over CTs - 10L800 (C800) class CTs are preferred for relaying - Breakers and free-standing CTs with four or more sets of CTs are preferred - Over-the-bushing external CTs can sometimes solve problems when there aren't enough CTs.
 Note that there may be an unprotected region between the external CT and the bushing CT. - Shorting type terminal blocks should be provided for all CTs